Unboxing the 2012 Starbucks Planner: Review

 Hooray for me (and the guy who makes all these possible)!

-I know, a bit indulging if not downright insensitive considering how economies in Europe are crashing rapidly into a black hole of uncertainly.
+I know, a bit indulging if not downright insensitive considering how economies in Europe are quickly spiraling down into a black hole of uncertainty.

 See, some people smoke.
 Some gulp one too many alcoholic beverages.
 Some womanize like it’s the end of the world.
 And me, well…